Business-improvement.eu

 > See also: Lean manufacturing, the evolution and state of the art

-Lean Manufacturing: the jargon
+Lean Manufacturing jargon

-1. Just-in-time (JIT): Production and/or delivery only starts just after a (replenishment) order is placed.
+1. Just-in-time (JIT): Production and/or delivery only starts after a (replenishment) order is placed.
 This prevents overproduction and therefore stockpiling.

 2. Kanban: This is a Japanese word meaning “sign”.
 Kanban applies JIT in a production chain to reduce intermediate stock.
 Components are made only when a sign indicates that they are needed by the next workstation.
 In the past these signals were in the form of cards, nowadays Kanban systems are sometimes electronic.